robschick/lessonCode/lesson4.md

 5. Push the changes
 6. View them on GitHub

 One best practice is to issue the ```git pull``` command before you push.
 This just ensures that you have the most up to date code before you push, and is especially helpful when you collaborate with more people on the same codebase.
-The benefits of this will become apparent in the next section